 Delaugère & Cie of 89 rue d'illiers, Orléans displayed tricycles at l'exposition Universelle de Paris in 1898, which were fitted with 2½ hp or 3 hp engines.
 There is one known survivor, an 1899 model believed to be in the collection of the brothers Martin.
 From 1900, the firm also built quadricycles and other four-wheelers under the original name, which changed to Delaugere et Clayette.

-In 1926 the company was purchased by Panhard and Levassor.
+They continued producing luxury automobile until 1926, when the company was taken over by Panhard and Levassor.

 Sources: Bourdache p 441.
 Isabelle Bracquemond, mini.43.free.fr/delaugere.html